 II.
-Details of the Activities.
+Details of the Activities:

 A number of the measures listed above are long-term measures (for example: the analysis of functions) which require the formulation of programs of activities which last from two or three years and longer.
 Moreover, since the implementation of these programs is dependent upon the favorable response from other agencies, an accurate anticipation of details of the yearly activities cannot yet be achieved.
+Nevertheless, outlines of such activities may be anticipated as follows.
 Activities to be carried out in the years from 1962 to 1966 shall consist of two categories: new activities and continuation of regular activities.

-New activities.
+New activities: